JohnEarnest/Decker/docs/decker.md

 - If `x` is `"module"`, insert a new module, using `y` as a name (or an appropriate default name).
 - If `x` is `"contraption"`, insert a new prototype, using `y` as a name (or an appropriate default name).

-`deck.remove[x]` will conversely remove existing cards, sounds, modules, prototypes or fonts from the deck.
+`deck.remove[x]` will conversely remove existing widgets, cards, sounds, modules, prototypes or fonts from the deck.
 The argument `x` must be an interface value.
 The built-in fonts may not be removed from a deck.
 Removing a font will adjust any existing widgets which use it as their `font` attribute with the built-in "body" font.
 Decks will always have at least one card; attempting to remove the final card will have no effect.
-When a card is removed from its deck, the interface becomes inert: it will ignore all reads and writes of attributes.
+When a card or widget is removed from its deck, the interface becomes inert: it will ignore all reads and writes of attributes.

 Patterns Interface
 ------------------